kyma-project/kyma/components/telemetry-operator/README.md

 ```

-### Enable Pausing of reconciliations
+### Enable pausing reconciliations
-The idea to pause the reconciliations is to be able to debug the pipelines, like trying out different pipeline configuration or different otel configuration.
-To achieve this we need to introduce `telemetry-override-config` in `kyma-system`
+You must pause reconciliations to be able to debug the pipelines and, for example, try out a different pipeline configuration or a different OTel configuration.
+To pause reconciliations, create a `telemetry-override-config` in the `kyma-system`
-namespace.
-Following example can be used:
+Namespace.
+Here is an example of such a ConfigMap:
 ```yaml
 apiVersion: v1
 kind: ConfigMap